Light/Dark

 But one accomplished in knowledge and conduct

-is best of gods and humans.’
+is first among gods and humans.’

-45That verse was well sung by Brahmā Sanaṅkumāra, not poorly sung; well spoken, not poorly spoken; beneficial, not harmful, and I agree with it.
+dn27:32.6That verse was well sung by the Divinity Sanaṅkumāra, not poorly sung; well spoken, not poorly spoken; beneficial, not harmful, and I agree with it.The Buddha invokes Brahmā to support his contention that his own caste, the khattiyas, were superior, a sequence supported by Pañcaviṁśa Brāhmaṇa 13.4.7.
+Ultimately, however, the Buddha rejected the notion that caste tells us anything intrinsic about the worth of people.
 I also say:

-46 The aristocrat is best of those people
+dn27:32.8 The aristocrat is best among people

 who take clan as the standard.